-The open enrollment period for the 2017.18 school year is now closed.
-If you live out of our district and wish to attend our schools you will need to complete an interdistrict transfer form and turn it in to the South Umpqua School District Office.
-This form can be obtained at your current school, or at the South Umpqua School District Office.
+The open enrollment period for the 2018.19 school year is now closed.
+If you live out of our district and wish to attend our schools please fill out the interdistrict transfer form that can be obtained from your current school district and turn it into the South Umpqua School District Office.
+This form can also be obtained at the South Umpqua School District Office.
 Thank you for your interest in our district!

 1. What is HB 3681?

 HB 3681 provides the opportunity for school districts to open their enrollment to students who live outside of their district boundaries.
 It specifically states the enrollment period is open from March 1-March 31 each year.
 The bill states that student may enroll in a non-resident district without permission from their resident district.